Morningstar88/Polisi-Tidur/README.md

 https://en.wikipedia.org/wiki/Traffic_calming

-## Can we implement Sleeping policemen, to deal with Bali's traffic problems?
+### Can we implement Sleeping policemen, to deal with Bali's traffic problems?

-## What could be done at Ngurah Rai airport to encourage better dricing?
+### What could be done at Ngurah Rai airport to encourage better driving?

+### What rules and suggestions would you ask tourists to stick to?

 Traffic engineers refer to three "E's" when discussing traffic calming: engineering, (community) education, and (police) enforcement.